ODA-js/oda-js-documentation/microservice.md

 Each application can be deployed to different location to providehorizontal scalabillity.

-we've prepared configuration files for building javascript projects andstarter seed-projects to start building
+we've prepared configuration files for building javascript projects andstarter seed-projects to start building.